-3. What experience do UNR faculty have in health administration?
+3. What experience do University of Nevada, Reno online MPH faculty have in health administration?
 How could this benefit students?

 We talk each other’s language and there is overlap in our knowledge but not completely.
 Trudy has had various experience in managing Northern Nevada HOPES in Reno.
 There are a few faculty from the College of Business and Economics because administration is all about knowing health but also understanding business and being able to apply those principles to public health.
 You have to be able to speak to both elements of the workforce.
 If I am a health administrator I need to understand business but also talk to health.
 It is a multidisciplinary group that allows for a lot of interesting conversations from right brain and left brain perspectives.

 I have a master of public health in health services management from UCLA.
 At the time the degree only required two public health classes so I don’t have a real deep background of public health, even with the degree.
 I have learned so much working with MPH faculty and the academic perspective has balanced out my understanding.
 What is really important to understand (and something I wasn’t as aware of when I was working as a public health practitioner) is that it is always about what population you are working with whether talking about the health of the people who work for you, the health of the population you serve or the population of an outbreak area.
 The bottom line is that it is the same framework just working with different populations and different interventions.

 4. What traits or skills are important for a successful health administrator?
 How does the University of Nevada, Reno online Master of Public Health program help improve those skills?